qiyanjun/books2read/_posts/2019-12-12-BookofWhy.md

 - Some other comments from [here](https://www.goodreads.com/book/show/36204378-the-book-of-why)
   + "Pearl promotes his extension of probability calculus and nonparametric structural equation models (directed acyclic graphs or DAGs) as the solution to the problem of inferring causes from observational data. "
   + "f you have good subject knowledge about a research topic, you will have an understanding of the dependencies between relevant variables and you can use graphical methods as one of the tools to clarify the implications of the model, but that's really it."
-   + "well articulated discussion of causal inference - what it is, what the available tools are (RCTs, IVs, matching, etc), how they have changed over the years, and how they could be improved.
-The bits that tell the history of causal inference are especially illuminating;""